 This backpack is becoming a great item to travel with for site seeing while keeping both of my hands free and holding everything I need to during the day.
 I have my unboxing of it down below where you can see some more of the bag, and some more details!
+You can also click here to check it out online!
 What do you like to travel with and keep your camera gear in?
 Until next time,

 Keep turning the Pages